google/earthenterprise/docs/geedocs/docsrc/answer/geeServerAdmin/publishDatabasesPortables.rst

          the published status of your database.

       .. _Register_Publish_Portable_Map_Globe:
+      .. rubric::Register and publish a portable globe or map

       .. rubric:: To register a portable globe or map:

       #.
 In the :doc:`GEE Server Admin console <../geeServerAdmin/signInAdminConsole>`,